hashicorp/design-system/wiki/Website-Infrastructure.md

 The website uses a combination of [ember-cli-fasboot](https://github.com/ember-fastboot/ember-cli-fastboot) and [prember](https://github.com/ef4/prember) to pre-render static versions of routes at build time.

-Fastboot is meant to allow us to serve the site to users without JavaScript enabled, but in practice this is not a goal we currently support as there are multiple instances of behavior we rely on that doesn't work without JavaScript.
+Fastboot is meant to allow us to serve the site to users without JavaScript enabled.
+However, using the site without JavaScript enabled is currently unsupported, as there is some functionality in the site that requires JavaScript.
 We do still attempt to leverage the [fastboot service](https://github.com/ember-fastboot/ember-cli-fastboot#fastboot-service) to place guards around logic we know to only work outside the Fastboot context.

 Fastboot is enabled by default for local development, however prember is not.
 Use the command `yarn start:prember` to temporarily enable pre-rendering, but note that this is much slower and not recommended for normal development.